kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

 ```

 {{% notice note %}}
-Notice that there is another objects for HTTP and TCP called `target-http-proxies` and `target-tcp-proxies`.
+Notice that there are other objects for HTTP and TCP called `target-http-proxies` and `target-tcp-proxies`.
 {{% /notice %}}

 You can find the resource at **Network Services -> Load Balancing -> Target Proxies tab**.
 You can filter by the name.